 Using Windows as your operating system also has an impact on the computers you can choose from.
 Windows-based PCs cover a wide range of price and quality.
 You can get inexpensive PCs with the quality and reliability to match the price or you can find high-end PCs with exceptional fit and finish.

 This gives you a lot more options to choose from than with either macOS or Linux.
 You can also get more specialized hardware in the Windows world, such as rugged laptops and convertible PCs that work as tablets or notebooks.

 Apple's Mac computers have a reputation for being easy to use.
 In fact, one of the slogans Apple has used over the years is "They just work".
-This is still true but Windows has come a long way to narrowing the gap between the two.
+They are also sustainable, and many green stores provide apple recycling services.
+This is still true but Windows has come a long way in narrowing the gap between the two.